 Kittrell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kittrell is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Kittrell who work in management occupations (17.86%), office and administrative support (16.07%), and food service (10.71%).

-As is often the case in a small town, Kittrell doesn't have a public transportation system that people use for their commute.
+Kittrell is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Kittrell who are college-educated is somewhat higher than the average US community of 21.84%: 25.00% of adults in Kittrell have at least a bachelor's degree.